-No-one should experience discrimination because of their age, disability, or other protected characteristics such as race, sex or sexuality.
+No-one should experience discrimination because of their age, disability, or other protected characteristics.
 The PSED aims to put such equality considerations at the heart of decision making by public bodies.

 2.2 General duties

 Section 149 of the Act and regulations made under section 153 of the Act define what the PSED means in terms of general and specific duties.